 21. New Zealand

 New Zealand is the ultimate destination for outdoor activities such as hiking, skydiving, and kayaking.
 This country’s diverse landscapes are some of the most breathtaking in the world, and few places are better for an escape from city life.
-Spend 2 weeks in New Zealand to explore both the picturesque South Island and the unique North Island — an experience filled with gorgeous nature and cultural discoveries, but the North Island is absolutely worth visiting too.
+Spend 2 weeks in New Zealand to explore both the picturesque South Island and the unique North Island — an experience filled with breathtaking nature and cultural discoveries.

 Some highlights of the South Island include Wanaka, where you can hike up to Roys Peak to get an amazing view of the nearby lake; Rotorua, a unique town known for its intriguing collection of geysers, geothermal pools, and volcanoes; Kaikoura, where you can swim with dolphins; the Tamaki Māori Village, where you can learn about the culture of the indigenous Polynesians who’ve inhabited New Zealand since the 1320s, and other natural wonders such as Mirror Lake, Mount Cook, Lake Tekapo, and the famous Milford Sound fjord!

 Best time to visit New Zealand: November to April for summer fun / June to August for winter fun